MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 ### Normal Map

-A Normal map is a RGB texture that controls depth and how light behaves when a light ray hits the texture.
+A Normal map is an RGB texture that controls the depth and how light behaves when a light ray hits the texture.

 - Because Normal maps use RGB, you can create surface details that give the texture the appearance of a sculpted 3D object.
 - Setting the RGB values to `128`,`128`,`255` respectively will result in a flat appearance of the pixel.

 > [!CAUTION]
 > Unless you have had previous experience with creating Normal maps, it is recommended that you do not create Normal maps by hand.
-Third party software is available to assist with creating Normal maps.
+Third-party software is available to assist with creating Normal maps.

 ### Height Map

-A Height map is a grayscale texture that controls depth.
+A Heightmap is a grayscale texture that controls depth of a texture.
 Height maps act as an alternative to Normal maps, but are not as efficient and cannot represent as many textures.

 - A pixel that is set to black is considered a value of `0` and will cause the pixel to extrude inward.
 - A pixel that is set to white is considered a value of `1` and will cause the pixel to extrude outward.